 In August 2011, we entered into a variable-to-fixed interest rate swap agreement with Rabobank to hedge the floating interest rate on a portion of the term loan under our Previous Facility.
 The interest rate swap had an effective date of August 5, 2011 and an initial notional amount of \$74.1 million.
-In accordance with its original terms \$4.7 million and \$0.9 million of the initial \$74.1 million expired in 2012 and 2011 respectively.
-The remaining notional amount of \$68.4 million as of April 21, 2013, decreases quarterly and is set to expire on June 30, 2015, with a notional hedge amount of \$50.6 million.
+In accordance with its original terms \$4.7 million of the initial \$74.1 million expired in both the twenty-eight weeks ended July 14 2013 and the fifty-three weeks ended December 30, 2012 respectively.
+The remaining notional amount of \$63.8 million as of July 14, 2013, decreases quarterly and is set to expire on June 30, 2015, with a notional hedge amount of \$50.6 million.
 Under the swap, we are required to make quarterly payments based on a fixed interest rate of 1.135%, calculated based on the remaining notional amount.
 In exchange, we receive interest on the notional amount at a variable rate that is based on the 3-month spot LIBOR rate quarterly.
 Concurrent with the December 14, 2012 refinancing of the loan agreement that was designated as being hedged by this swap, the Company de-designated the original hedging relationship for this swap and consequently re-designated the swap on the New Credit Facility's \$225 million revolver.
-Refer to Note 7, Derivative and Other Comprehensive Income, of Notes to Consolidated Financial Statements of this report.
+Refer to Note 7, Derivative and Other Comprehensive Income, of Notes to Condensed Consolidated Financial Statements of this report.